iterative/cml.dev/content/docs/self-hosted-runners.md

 GitHub Actions and GitLab CI workflows are run on GitHub- and GitLab- hosted runners by default.
 However, there are many great reasons to use your own
-runners: to take advantage of GPUs; to orchestrate your team's shared computing resources, or to train in the cloud.
+runners: to take advantage of GPUs, orchestrate your team's shared computing resources, or train in the cloud.

 ☝️ **Tip!** Check out the official documentation from [GitHub](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)